 Adult prices apply to those aged 16 and over.
 Child prices are for those aged 5 to 15.
 Most attractions grant free entry to under-fives.

-The London Pass prices quoted refer to full face value as of December 2022 but discounts may be available at the time of purchase.
-Check the current cost here.
+The London Pass prices quoted refer to full face value as of March 2023 but deep discounts may be available at the time of purchase.
+Check the current prices here.

 Buying a London Pass with Oyster Card